 On Saturday, Sidi Omar, the Polisario Front's representative at the U.N. in New York, urged Biden, once he is sworn in as president on January 20, to overturn Trump's decision on Western Sahara.
 Omar suggested the United States cannot legally support Moroccan sovereignty in the region while also backing the U.N.’s role in trying to resolve the conflict.

 Biden has an opportunity "to recognize this harmful contradiction," Omar contended on Twitter, both by reversing Trump's decision and by reasserting America's commitment to international law — and to the U.N.-led mediation efforts that have, however, made little progress.

-U.S. Secretary of State Mike Pompeo had said in a statement in December that the State Department would start the process of establishing a U.S. consulate in the region, where more than a dozen mostly Arab and African nations have also set up diplomatic outposts.
+U.S. Secretary of State Mike Pompeo said in December the State Department would start establishing a U.S. consulate in the region, where more than a dozen mostly Arab and African nations have also set up diplomatic outposts.

 On Saturday, Assistant Secretary of State David Schenker, taking part in a regional tour with stops in Algeria and Jordan, visited two cities in Western Sahara: Dakhla, a center of fishing and tourism that is home to 100,000 people, and Laayoune, administered by Morocco, the biggest in the disputed territory and home to 200,000 people.

 Neighoring Mauritania, which has a 1,500-kilometer border with Western Sahara, long maintained a neutral position in the conflict.
 More recently, though, it appeared to favor Morroco's control, because of a promise of restored trade and free movement in the region.